syncfusion-content/ej2-grid-docs/ej2-javascript/grid/print.md

 ## Print the master detail grid

-The Grid has the option to visualize details of a record in another Grid in a master and detailed manner.
-By default, Grid will print the master grid alone.
-Instead of this, it is possible to print both the master and detail grids by using the [beforePrint](../../api/grid/#beforeprint) event of the Grid.
+The Syncfusion ##Platform_Name## Grid provides the option to visualize details of a record in another grid in a master-detail manner.
+By default, when you print a master-detail grid, only the master grid is included in the print output.
+However, you can customize the print behavior to include both the master and detail grids using the `beforePrint` event of the grid.

-In the following sample, the detail grid is added to the `element` argument of the `beforePrint` event, resulting in both the master and detail grids being printed on the page.
+The [beforePrint](../../api/grid/#beforeprint) event in the ##Platform_Name## Grid is triggered before the actual printing process begins.
+You can handle this event to customize the print output.
+By adding the detail grid to the `element` argument of the `beforePrint` event, you can ensure that both the master and detail grids are printed on the page.

 {% if page.publishingplatform == "typescript" %}